-Here are some practical ways to reduce food waste in your restaurant.
+How to reduce food waste in restaurants

-1. Conduct a Waste Audit
+1. Conduct a waste audit

 Without conducting a waste audit, there is no way of truly knowing how much your restaurant is tossing out as a result of your current operations and what your potential cost savings are.